|

 This is the great American story of the Old South.
 As I have watched this film through the years,

 my affection for Scarlett has evolved.
-The film is about her and
+This is her journey from

 the many conflicts she endures.
-My Mom, though, only saw the
+My Mom loved this historical

-handsome Clark Gable and all his confident charm.
+handsome Clark Gable and his confident charm.
 Many have

 called this a "racist" film - I disagree.
-Sure, it portrays a
+Yes, it portrays a

 racist South, yet also gave us an admirable black character in